Quick Stats

 Board of Directors

-Liberty Hill Foundation is guided by a volunteer Board of Directors who represent all parts of the social justice ecosystem of Los Angeles, including individual donor activists, philanthropy sector professionals, academics and other experts, community organizers, and members of the business sector.
+Liberty Hill Foundation is guided by a volunteer Board of Directors who represent all parts of the social justice ecosystem of Los Angeles, including individual donor activists, philanthropy sector professionals, academics and other experts, community organisers, and members of the business sector.

 Community Funding Board